-The First West Coast Computer Faire in San Francisco's Brooks Civi`c Auditorium is held on April 15, 1977.
+The first West Coast Computer Faire in San Francisco's Brooks Civic Auditorium was held on April 15, 1977.

-NASA Voyager 1 is launched into space September 5, 1977.
-This spacecraft is the farthest man-made object in space.
+NASA Voyager 1 was launched into space on September 5, 1977.
+This spacecraft is the farthest human-made object in space.

 New computer products and services introduced in 1977

-The Principles of Compiler Design, also known as the Dragon Book, is published.
+The Principles of Compiler Design, also known as the Dragon Book, was published in 1977.

-Apple releases the Apple II series of computers June 10, 1977.
+Apple released the Apple II series of computers on June 10, 1977.

 Computer companies founded in 1977